 • Type of nursing specialty: Some nursing specialties, such as geriatric or pediatric nursing, may involve more frequent encounters with stool due to the specific needs of the patient population.

-Despite the variability in frequency, nurses must be prepared to clean stool whenever needed.
-This requires technical skills, emotional resilience, and a commitment to providing compassionate patient care.
-Nurses must be able to prioritize this task alongside their other responsibilities and approach it with professionalism and respect for patient dignity.
+Despite the variability in frequency, nursing students must understand that cleaning stool is a part of a nurse’s job, and they will likely get a good idea of how often they’ll have to encounter stool during their clinicals.
+Nurses must prioritize this task alongside their other responsibilities and approach it with professionalism and respect for patient dignity.

 The Reality of Nursing and Bodily Fluids

-Nursing involves close contact with patients and their bodily fluids; stool is just one of the many substances nurses encounter daily.
-Other bodily fluids that nurses commonly deal with include:
+Nursing involves close contact with patients and their bodily fluids.
+Stool is really a team effort, but it is only one of the many substances you’ll be dealing with.
+Other bodily fluids that registered nurses commonly encounter include:

 • Urine: Nurses often assist patients with toileting, changing incontinence pads, and cleaning urine spills.